moisesriestra/moodle-early-performance-prediction/README.md

 * **Time**: options available are *0.1*, *0.25*, *0.33*, *0.5*
 * **Data path**: path were input data is stored.

+Dataset used for training these models are stored in folder explained [Unsupervised dataset](#unsupervised-dataset)

 ## Data

+This dataset is based on processing several log information stored in Moodle database.
+The original file is to big to be uploaded here but it could be downloaded from the following link: [dump_database](https://storage.googleapis.com/dissertation-data/dissertation-export/mysql-export)

+This file is a MySQL dump that has all the necessary information to generate the datasets shown in the following folders.

 ### Supervised dataset